Our Mission Is Simple: Comfort, Affordability, Conservation

 Spray Polyurethane Foam (SPF) is a chemical that is known to be great in insulation and reducing air leakage.
 SPF is a very easy material that fills walls and ceiling cavities completely.
 There are two components called “A” and “B”.
 They are mixed before application and applied through heated hoses.
 This mixture of A and B components expands and hardens.

-We have Open Cell foam and Closed Cell foam.
-Each has different characteristics for different purposes.
+Star Spray New Orleans has Open Cell foam and Closed Cell foam insulation available and each has different characteristics for different purposes.

 Open cell foam is known for its vapor breathability.
 It’s a good choice in hot and humid climates.

 Open cell foam can offer twice the normal noise reduction coefficient as compared to the closed cell foam.
 Since the water dissipates right away, the R-value does not degenerate.
 Open cell foam is an effective air barrier.
 It absorbs and holds water.

 Closed cell insulation is more expensive than the open cell.
 The reason for this much more costly picture is that it provides a higher R-value per inch compared to open cell and even fiberglass or cellulose.
 Closed cell spray foam is in fact the most expensive type of residential or commercial insulation that you can get.
 It’s the best but you have to factor in how it is installed.
 A bad installation will not yield that expected result.
 It is important that only professionals will handle it.

 If the open cell is called “half-pound”, the closed cell is called “two-pound”.
 It is known to be a vapor retarder and 2 1/2 inches of it has a permanence of 0.8 perm.